Tips

 In the first paragraph you should briefly identify the authors' main arguments, concepts, and cases/examples; in the second paragraph actively engage the texts.
 If there's multiple, focus on the most substantive and trying to connect it with one or more of the others.

-Active reading means trying to identify themes of the course and connections with other texts we have covered; it means presenting your own examples and insights so as to augment or refute the author's position.
-Or, it means posing a really good question.
-You might even focus upon a particular quotation from the text.
-Your second paragraph should be novel and serve as your contribution to class discussion such that you should never have to say, "they already said what I said."
+Active reading means trying to identify themes of the course and connections with other texts we have covered; it means presenting your own examples and insights so as to augment or refute the author’s position.
+Or, it means posing a really good question and exploring how it might be answered, your answer or, even, how there is no answer.
+You might focus upon a particular quotation from the text.
+Your second paragraph should be novel and serve as your contribution to class discussion such that you should never have to say, “they already said what I said.”

 What makes a bad response?
 A cursory restatement of the points and little engagement.
-Don't say it is very "interesting" (or "insightful" or "fascinating"); show me how it is so or start with a sharp quote, surprising fact, controversial statement, or something funny.
-Opt to make a direct argument rather than using lots of "I found" and "I believe" statements.
+Don’t simply list what the author wrote, engage with it.
+Don’t say it is very “interesting” (or “insightful” or “fascinating”); show me how it is so or start with a sharp quote, surprising fact, controversial statement, or something funny.
+Opt to make a direct argument rather than using lots of “I found” and “I believe” statements.
 Cite pages, that way you can easily use your writing in subsequent writing assignments.
-However, avoid writing "on page __" in your prose, that is awkward, use a citation instead.
-If you have difficulties, review some of your colleagues' responses.
+However, avoid writing “on page __” in your prose, that is awkward, use a citation instead.
+If you have difficulties, review some of your peers’ responses.
 Which responses do you think are good and why?

 I've drafted two responses to Pollan's Omnivore's Dilemma that I hope illustrate some "do's and don'ts."
 Note, the second response isn't perfect and readily admits to confusion, but that confusion results from a close reading.